Contributing

 Introduction

-Like you can research by using the project, it generates a multi-module gradle project, each module represents a subproject that has some considerations:
+As you can research by using the project, it generates a multi-module Gradle project, each module represents a subproject that has some considerations:

 - applications: